pushp1997/Marvel-Cinematic-Universe-Films/README.md

 * Displays a list of all the MCU movies, this UITableViewController uses a custom cell developed called CustomTableViewCell.
 * Each cell appears like a card with shadows and rounded corners.
 * Tapping on a movie takes the user to Screen 2
+* Each cell has two buttons on it, the button with pencil icon (to be used to edit / update the movie details) and a button with heart icon (to be used to add a movie to favourites).
+* Each cell can be swiped from right to left to perform delete operation on that particular movie.
+* Initially, this view wont display any data as movies have not been added to the core data, so the user can either add the movie by clicking on the "+" icon at top right corner on the navigation controller or by pressing the reset button which is immediately left to the "+" button.
+The reset button parses the XML file and populates the data into Core Data.

 ### Screen 2 - UIViewController:
 * Displays the cover image of the selected movie